Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 The burst lasted only moments, but left a mushroom of dust and hot air blooming into the sky. *SBD* lurched in Tooko’s paws as a prolonged rumble of a shockwave passed her, leaving the air boiling and unsettled once it had gone.

-Over the comms, the pilot of Fourth Fang’s dropship grunted a tense "*Fyu’s* ***ass…"*** as his larger, heavier, less agile vehicle bullied and jolted through the storm rather than surfing it…
+Over the comms, the pilot of Fourth Fang’s dropship grunted a tense "*Fyu’s* ***ass..."*** as his larger, heavier, less agile vehicle bullied and jolted through the storm rather than surfing it...

 But then they were back into clear and calm air.
 Tooko sideslipped, fell in alongside and behind  the dropship at a higher altitude, then allowed some of the ice water to drain out of his veins so he could *think* again.